clovaai/stargan-v2/README.md

 The code and usage examples will be updated soon.
 Please stay tuned.

 ## Citation
-If you find this work is useful for your research, please cite our paper:
+If you find this work useful for your research, please cite our paper:
 ```
 @article{choi2019starganv2,
   title={StarGAN v2: Diverse Image Synthesis for Multiple Domains},